Watchfulio/watchful-py/examples/README.md

-### Ingestion of Features or Attributes into Watchful
+## Data Enrichment & Ingestion into Watchful
-This readme describes how the script `enrich.py` can be used to add external features or attributes to a Watchful project.<sup>1</sup>
+This readme describes how the Watchful module `enrich.py` can be used to enrich data and then add the enriched data (features or attributes) to a Watchful project.

-#### Overview
+### Overview
-- `enrich.py` adds external features or attributes from a CSV file to the current Watchful project
+- `enrich.py` extracts external attributes from a CSV file, or by creating attributes from the dataset CSV file, and then adds them to the current opened Watchful project
-- After the external features or attributes are added, they are queriable in the Watchful application; including being queriable with features of the original dataset already in the Watchful application
+- After the external attributes are added, they are queriable in the Watchful application; including being queriable with features of the original dataset already in the Watchful application
-- Note that the features or attributes are not displayed in the list view or table view in the Watchful application
+- Note that the attributes are not displayed in the list view or table view in the Watchful application
-- As the features or attributes from the latest used CSV file will overwrite those from the previous CSV file, ensure that the latest CSV file contains all the required features or attributes
+- As the attributes from the latest used CSV file currently overwrite those from the previous CSV file, ensure that the latest CSV file contains all the required attributes

+### CSV File

 #### Features or Attributes CSV File
 - The features or attributes CSV file should have a header containing the names of the attributes, and the same number of data examples as the original dataset in the Watchful application